Earning the doctorate degree PhD, MD/PhD or DMD/PhD

 (degrees completed abroad must first be reviewed by the International Office)

-- Agreement to supervise the doctoral procedure, including suggestion of thesis committee members (signed by the supervisor, see Templates for admission to the doctoral procedure)
+- Agreement to supervise the doctoral procedure, including suggestions for thesis committee members (signed by the supervisor, see Templates for admission to the doctoral procedure)

-- Scientific work plan (see Templates for admission to the doctoral procedure)
+- Scientific work plan of 3-4 pages (see Templates for admission to the doctoral procedure)

 (co-ordinated with the supervisor, see Templates for admission to the doctoral procedure)